Skip to main content

 Biography

-I joined King's College London in 2021 as a lecturer in Culture, Media and creative Industries, with a specific focus on activism and social change, community arts, and performative culture.
-I have a PhD in Drama from the university of Exeter, and I continued to teach at the Drama Department in Exeter for 5 years after finishing my PhD before joining King's.
-I also established a community arts company called Yalla Arts and have worked as a theatre facilitator and cultural producer across the South West and London.
+I joined King's College London in 2021 as a lecturer in Culture, Media and creative Industries, with a specific focus on participatory community arts, activism and social change, and intangible cultural heritage.
+I have a PhD in Drama from the university of Exeter, and I taught there at the Drama Department in Exeter for 5 years before joining King's.
+I am a community theatre practitioner and worked in this field across the South West and London.

 Research interests and PhD supervision